heinosasshallik/andmebaasid_2/README.md

 Run with `go run main.go`

-If you want it to autoreload when you make changes:
+If you want it to autoreload when you make changes (requires you to have $GOPATH/bin in your PATH):
 ```
 go get github.com/pilu/fresh
 cd api/